telerik/blazor-docs/components/upload/overview.md

                             // Implement security mechanisms here - prevent path traversals,
                             // check for allowed extensions, types, size, content, viruses, etc.
-                            // this sample always saves the file to the root and is not sufficient for a real application
+                            // This sample always saves the file to the root and is not sufficient for a real application.

                             using (var fileStream = new FileStream(physicalPath, FileMode.Create))
                             {